williamsousab/Winning-Space-Race-with-Data-Science/README.md

 we need to explore and analyze the proximities of launch sites, we calculate the distance between the launch site and its proximities and then we draw a polyline between them.

 ### To see the code and step by step process of Build an Interactive Map with Folium [CLICK HERE](https://github.com/GaurabKundu1/IBM-Data-Science-Professional-Certificate-Capstone-Project-Winning-Space-Race-With-Data-Science/blob/main/Week%203/Interactive%20Visual%20Analytics%20and%20Dashboard/lab_jupyter_launch_site_location.ipynb)

+# Build A Dashboard with Plotly Dash

+* Plots/Graphs
+1. Payload Mass Distribution: Histogram showing payload mass distribution across launches.
+2. Launch Success Rates: Bar plot illustrating success rates by launch site.
+3. Launch Trends Over Time: Line plot displaying the number of launches per year.

+* Interactions
+1. Year Filter: Allows users to filter data by specific years.
+2. Hover Tooltips: Provides additional information on data points.
+3. Zoom and Pan: Enables detailed views of specific plot areas.
+4. To See the code for making the Dashboard using Plotly Dash CLICK HERE

+### To See the code for making the Dashboard using Plotly Dash [CLICK HERE](https://github.com/GaurabKundu1/IBM-Data-Science-Professional-Certificate-Capstone-Project-Winning-Space-Race-With-Data-Science/blob/main/Week%204/SpaceX_plotly.py)

 ## Predictive Analysis (Classification)